Chef Louis Eguaras

-Chef Sanchez is the Department Chair of the Culinary Arts Department.
-He is one of our Full Time Chef Instructors and has been working at Los Angeles Mission College for 9 years as an Instructional Assistant and over 4 years as a Chef Instructor (Faculty).
+Chef Sanchez is one of our Full Time Chef Instructors and has been working at Los Angeles Mission College for 9 years as an Instructional Assistant and over 4 years as a Chef Instructor (Faculty).
 He has more than 25 years of experience in all aspects of the hospitality industry, where he has acquired most of his training working from breakfast, lunch and dinner, to elaborate banquets and elegant seven course fine dining events.

 Chef Sanchez has an Associate Degree (AA) in Food Service Management from the Culinary Arts Institute at Los Angeles Mission College and has taken several Continuing Education courses at The Culinary Institute of America in Napa Valley California.
 He has taught several classes such as Culinary Fundamentals I, Culinary Fundamentals II, Baking & Patisserie I, Introduction to Garde Manger, and Purchasing & Receiving.
 Chef Sanchez was Sous Chef at North Ranch Country Club in Westlake Village for 8 years and Culinary Consultant for Maynet Communications in Corona, CA.